dllz0111/road-similarity-evaluation/README.md

 It will print the diversity (average Normalized Discrete Procrustes Distance)

-If your map includes too many roads, please modify the macro MAX_ROAD_COUNT .
+If your map includes too many roads, please modify the macro MAX_FEATURE_COUNT .
 The default is 1000.